sSelmann/Story_protocol/monitoring/story_metrics.md

 *cosmos_end_blocker*

 This metric measures the time taken to execute the end blocker for different modules (e.g., evmstaking, gov, staking) within the Cosmos SDK.
 End blockers are critical functions that are run at the end of each block in the blockchain to finalize state changes and apply governance, staking, and other processes.
 The metric uses different quantiles (0.5, 0.9, 0.99) to show the distribution of execution times, providing insights into the efficiency of the end blockers.
-Value: duration of the end blocker execution for different modules in the Cosmos SDK
+Value: duration of the end blocker execution for different modules in the Cosmos SDK.
 ![image](https://github.com/user-attachments/assets/31c4e8b0-9d7d-4d21-8cf0-6bfbea433fef)

 ## Token Distribution and Staking